Jan Hádek

 Jan Hádek (born 4 September 1945) is a Czech former speedway rider.
+He is grandfather of the speedway rider Michael Hádek.

 Speedway career

 Hádek partnered Jan Holub I to the World Pairs final at the 1974 Speedway World Pairs Championship, which was won by Sweden.

 In 1977, the Bristol Bulldogs team manager Pat Tapson unsuccessfully asked the Czech authorities to allow Hádek and Holub to compete in the British leagues.

-Hádek reached the semi-final fo the FIM Long Track World Championship in 1979 and appeared in five national longtrack finals in 1977, 1978, 1979, 1980 and 1982.
+Hádek reached the semi-final of the FIM Long Track World Championship in 1979 and appeared in five national longtrack finals in 1977, 1978, 1979, 1980 and 1982.